Miami's Best Eats and Drinks This Weekend: Cinco de Mayo, Brew at the Zoo, and the Kentucky Derby

 Cinco de Wynwood at Mana Wynwood

 If cultural appropriation is more palatable to you when it's free, then Cinco de Wynwood's your spot for get-drunk-because-Mexicans day.
-The event is sponsored by Avion Tequila and will feature a mechanical bull, a 30-foot piñata drop, food trucks, and art and craft vendors (Remember, you're in Wynwood.)
+The event is sponsored by Avión Tequila and will feature a mechanical bull, a 30-foot piñata drop, food trucks, and art and craft vendors.
+(Remember, you're in Wynwood.)
 A $17 ticket gets you a drink and some party favors, or you can be one of the 500 people to RSVP first, and you'll even get a free drink with your free party celebrating the fight for Mexican freedom from colonial interests.
-Visit cincodewynwood.com for more information.
+Visit cincodewynwood.com.

 |